prasenforu/container-platform/kube/Networking/demo-calico/README.md

 Before using Network Policy, we first verify that the pod is interoperable if it is not used.
 Here our test environment is this:

 - Namespace: allow3306, allow3307, denydball, test-db
-- Deployment: ns-demo1 / demo1-nginx, ns-demo2 / busybox, ns-demo3 / busybox
-- Service: ns-demo1 / demo1-nginx
+- Deployment: demodb, App-A-allow3307, App-B-allow3306, Web-server-deny-db-all

 ### 1. First create Namespace: